esjaja/Softdev_FinalProject/README.md

 A Calendar to rise an activity with your friends!

 ### Instruction of Running the code
-1. If you didn't install anything yet, please type: npm install
+1.If you didn't install anything yet, please type: npm install
-2. Then type:
+2.Then type:
 node app.js
-3. Go to your browser, the web page's urls are: localhost:8080/ localhost:8080/index localhost:8080/activity
+3.Go to your browser, the web page's urls are: localhost:8080/ localhost:8080/index localhost:8080/activity